Bad Teeth (Grimm): Viewers

-The episode was viewed by 5.64 million people, earning a 2.0/5 in the 18-49 rating demographics on the Nielson ratings scale, ranking first on its timeslot and second for the night in the 18-49 demographics behind Hell's Kitchen.
+The episode was viewed by 5.64 million people, earning a 2.0/5 in the 18-49 rating demographics on the Nielsen ratings scale, ranking first on its timeslot and second for the night in the 18-49 demographics behind Hell's Kitchen.
 These were the highest ratings the show achieved since the ninth episode in January and also a 10% increase in viewership from the previous episode, which was watched by 5.10 million viewers with a 1.6/5.
 However, it was a 15% decrease in viewership from the previous season premiere, which was watched by 6.56 million viewers with a 2.1/6 rating in the 18-49 demographics.
 This means that 2.0 percent of all households with televisions watched the episode, while 5 percent of all households watching television at that time watched it.